Joe King (musician)

-Joseph Aaron King (born May 25, 1980) is an American musician who is the guitarist, singer, songwriter, and co-founder of Denver-based rock band The Fray.
+Joseph Aaron King (born May 25, 1980) is an American singer and songwriter from Cortez, Colorado.
+He is a vocalist, songwriter and guitarist for Denver-based rock band the Fray, which he formed with schoolmate and fellow musician Isaac Slade in 2002.

 Early life

 Joe King was born on May 25, 1980, in Colorado.
 He attended Faith Christian Academy in Arvada, Colorado.

 Before his success with the Fray, King attended school while he worked as an auto damage appraiser.

 He learned to play the piano at an early age, but later dropped it and started playing the guitar instead.
 He states that it was because "the coolest guys in my eighth grade class all played guitar.
 I wanted to fit in."

 Career

 Mainstream success

 The Fray released Movement EP in 2002.
 King sang lead on two songs on the EP: "It's for You" and "Where You Want To".

 The band released Reason EP in 2003, to some local acclaim in Denver.
 This prompted Epic Records to sign the band in 2004.

 The band's first album, How to Save a Life, released in 2005, brought the band mainstream success.
 Apart from playing guitar, King sang lead on the song, "Heaven Forbid", which was about his sister.
 He also gave backing vocals on "How to Save a Life", "Look After You" and "Trust Me".

 The band released their second album, The Fray, in 2009.
 The second single from the album, "Never Say Never", was written primarily by King from his perspective of his marriage.
 Apart from guitar, the second album also saw King singing a lot more: he supplied lead vocals on the song "Ungodly Hour" and on the bonus track "Uncertainty", and backing vocals on "Syndicate" and "Absolute".

 The band released Scars & Stories in 2012, with King singing lead on "Rainy Zurich".